HPC-Simlab/simlab-training/HPCDAY2/3-Resources.md

 	- up to 384GB memory per node in Simlab & up to 1.5TB for some nodes in Toubkal

 - Task
+	- a task can be considered a command such as blast, bwa, script.py
+ 	- default: 1 cpu per task
 ## I. Reserve resources

 **!!In simlab, please add `--reservation=hpc_training` in all the reservations!!**